-- Utilization of multiple notification methods is needed, as no single notification method will reach everyone, everywhere, every time. - One hundred percent delivery of notification to each member of the campus population cannot be guaranteed. - Other information sources outside the institution's control may generate erroneous or conflicting information (i.e., affiliated and unaffiliated social media sites, word of mouth). - Regular testing of notification systems is required to ensure proper functionality and operator skill. - Notification systems must account for communication impairments. - Several notifications are considered passive notifications requiring an action by recipients.
-Some recipients will not take this action and, therefore, not all recipients will receive notifications during the desired timeframe. - It is the responsibility of campus members that are registered for the notification system to maintain updated contact information. - Several notification methods rely on the functionality of third-party vendors that are outside of the institution's control (i.e., cell phone service providers, electricity).
+- Utilization of multiple notification methods is needed, as no single notification method will reach everyone, everywhere, every time. - One hundred percent delivery of notification to each member of the campus population cannot be guaranteed. - Other information sources outside the institution's control may generate erroneous or conflicting information (i.e., affiliated and unaffiliated social media sites, word of mouth). - Regular testing of notification systems is required to ensure proper functionality and operator skill. - Notification systems must account for communication impairments. - Campus members registered for the notification system are responsible for maintaining updated contact information. - Several notification methods rely on the functionality of third-party vendors that are outside of the institution's control (i.e., cell phone service providers, electricity).